Fact-checked against Department of Education on 2026-04-25.

 The cost stages from early childhood to university

-The childcare side specifically is also covered in our aged and childcare costs article, which goes into the Child Care Subsidy structure in detail.
-This article focuses on the broader education cost picture across all stages.
+The childcare side gets its own deep dive in our aged and childcare costs article, which works through the Child Care Subsidy structure properly.
+Here, we’re after the bigger picture across all the stages.

 Early childhood and childcare